Great White Train

-The Great White Train was an effort in the 1920s by Sydney based industrialists to convince Australians to Buy Australian Made.
+The Great White Train was an effort in the 1920s by Sydney based industrialists to convince Australians to Buy Australian Made products.

 Background

 The concept was put forward by the Australia Made Preference League, a consortium of New South Wales manufacturers with the Government of New South Wales contributing £5,000 to the project.
 Two journeys were made, the first from 11 November 1925 until 20 May 1926, the second from 25 August to 22 November 1926.

 Composition of the train

 The train comprised one Class 36 locomotive, two Pullman carriages, one dining car, one sleeping car, 15 exhibition coaches and a van.
 At 309 metres, it was the longest ever train to operate in Australia.

-Radio station 2XT was part of AWA's contribution to the train.
+Radio station 2XT was part of AWA Technology Services's contribution to the train.
 The station was set up at each town and broadcast to the local community but was heard as far away as New Zealand with a clear signal.
 The sale of crystal radios to rural customers was one of the results but on the train's departure they had to make do with static filled reception from Sydney.
 It was generally open from 09:00 until 22:30.